chriniko13/fcs-service/README.md

 * Execute: `mvn clean integration-test -DskipUTs=true` or `mvn clean verify -DskipUTs=true`

+#### Note on retention policy of Influx's DB
+If tests are failing check the property: `influx-db.retention-policy` and make it bigger (due to the fact that time has passes)

 #### Test Coverage (via JaCoCo)
 * In order to generate reports execute: `mvn clean verify`
     * In order to see unit test coverage open with browser: `target/site/jacoco-ut/index.html`